 Everyday Carry Items

-Flexon (not shown) eyeglass frames with Zeiss high index progressive lens.
+Flexon (not shown) eyeglass frames with Zeiss high index progressive lens (not shown).
 Eyeglasses which let me see clearly are an incredible blessing.
 I used to break frames within a year of getting them.
 Flexon last me several years.
 My current pair was purchased in 2018.
 My previous pair was worn daily 2010-2018 and is now my backup pair.

 Garmin 935 Watch (not shown) is a do everything fitness watch which is light enough that I don’t mind wearing it everyday.
 It has adequate integration with my phone and provides every fitness and activity tracking feature I want with better accuracy than most other smart watches.
 I appreciate the alert on the watch when it loses bluetooth connection with it’s paired phone that reduces the likelihood of leaving the phone behind.
 The charging cables for Garmin have a tendency to not stay connected, the NexGadget Garmin Charging Puck seems to work better than most.
 There are a number of other sport watches I would recommend.

 Timbuk2 Classic Messenger (Small) is just the right size for my day to day needs with just the right amount of organizational pockets.
 I used an almost identical bag from 2001-2018.
 It was still functional but looked pretty tired when retired.
 After a couple of years trying daypacks I am back to this bag.
 I prefer courier style bags over backpacks because they are easier to access on the go and leave my back with more ventilation.
 I appreciate the water resistant fabric and that the fabric is heavy enough to retain it’s shape, but light enough not to be a burden.